michael-s-downs/thethingineed/README.md

     The different parameters (only for elastic as is the available one) are:
     - **vector_storage_name:** Alias of the vector storage to be identified. (must match with the environment variable VECTOR_STORAGE)
     - **vector_storage_type:** Type of the vector storage selected (currently, only "elastic" is allowed).
-    - **vector_storage_host:** Host of the vector storage
+    - **vector_storage_host:** Host of the vector storage.
-    - **vector_storage_schema:** Schema of the vector storage
+    - **vector_storage_schema:** Schema of the vector storage.
     - **vector_storage_port:** Port where the vector storage is located.
-    - **vector_storage_username:** Username to access to the vector storage
+    - **vector_storage_username:** Username to access to the vector storage.
-    - **vector_storage_password:** Password to access to the vector storage
+    - **vector_storage_password:** Password to access to the vector storage.

-- **Models api-keys and urls**: file where urls and api-keys from the models are stored.
+- **Models api-keys and urls**: file where URLs and API-Keys from the models are stored.
 This fields are separated, because api-keys are shared by the models for each region and the url's are always the same for a same type of models.
 The custom path for this secret is "models/", making the full path `"secrets/models/models.json"`.
 The secret looks like:
     ```json
     {
         "URLs": {